Jake Paul: Cancelled exhibition bout against Gervonta Davis

-On August 20, 2025, it was announced that Paul would take on the WBA lightweight champion Gervonta Davis in a non-title bout on November 14 at the State Farm Arena in Atlanta, Georgia.
+On August 20, 2025, it was announced that Paul would take on the WBA Lightweight Champion Gervonta Davis in a non-title bout on November 14 at the State Farm Arena in Atlanta, Georgia.
 The bout will be broadcast on Netflix.
 The bout was widely criticized due to the sheer size difference between Paul and Davis, as Davis weighs around 65 pounds less than Paul.

 On September 17, the event was moved to the Kaseya Center in Miami, Florida after both Paul and Davis withdrew their request for event permits in Atlanta due to sanctioning issues.

 Two weeks prior to the fight, Davis was mentioned in a civil lawsuit that accused him of violent behavior, battery, and kidnapping.
 There were concerns that this situation could affect the scheduled fight.
 Promoters and stakeholders expressed serious apprehensions, prompting discussions about potential changes to the event.
 One consideration was that Netflix might withdraw as the broadcaster in light of the allegations.
 Alternatives included either postponing the event or securing a substitute opponent.
 On November 4, Most Valuable Promotions and Netflix announced the cancellation of the card.
-Paul publicly criticized Davis on the X platform, calling him unprofessional.
+Paul publicly criticized Davis on Twitter, calling him unprofessional.
 Nakisa Bidarian mentioned that there were still plans for Paul to headline a Netflix event in 2025.

-Paul vs Joshua
+Paul vs. Joshua

 On November 17, 2025, it was announced that Paul would take on the former two-time unified heavyweight champion, and IBF/WBO No. 1 Ranked Heavyweight Anthony Joshua in a professional boxing match on December 19 at the Kaseya Center in Miami, Florida.
-The bout will be broadcast on Netflix, and is scheduled to last for eight sets of 3 minute rounds and will be fought with 10oz gloves.
+The bout was broadcast on Netflix, and was scheduled to last for eight sets of three minute rounds and was fought with 10 oz gloves.
 The bout was widely criticized due to the sheer size difference between Paul and Joshua, as Paul weighed around 53 pounds less than Joshua in their respective most recent fights, as well as for Joshua's higher level of experience at championship level boxing.
+Paul was overmatched and lost the fight via knockout in the sixth round, suffering his first knockout loss in his career.
+As a result of the jaw injuries he suffered, Paul had two titanium plates installed in his mouth.
+He was unable to eat solid food for at least one week and had some teeth removed.
+In January 2026, Paul lost his #14 WBA cruiserweight ranking.
+In a May 2026 interview with Ariel Helwani, Paul claimed that his boxing career was "most definitely" in doubt due to the jaw injuries that he suffered though he later claimed he will be medically cleared for sparring in two-to-three months.